tomasklaen/uosc/README.md

 `paste` will add to playlist if there's any (`playlist-count > 1`), or open immediately otherwise.

+`paste-to-playlist` will also open the pasted file if mpv is idle (no file open).

 Note: there are alternative ways to open stuff from clipboard without the need to bind these commands:

 - When `open-file` menu is open → `ctrl+v` to open path/URL in clipboard.